aidc-toolkit/dev/README.md

 ## TypeScript Configuration

 All AIDC Toolkit packages are expected to be built the same way, which implies that they all have the same TypeScript configuration.
 This is supported by the [`tsconfig.json` file](tsconfig.json) in this package.
-All changes should be managed in that file, with other packages declaring their own `tsconfig.json` as follows:
+Core changes should be managed in that file, with other packages declaring their own `tsconfig.json` as follows:

 ```json